-- Medical conditions.
-Alzheimer’s disease and dementia affecting judgment are not the only concerns for older drivers.
-Diabetes, rheumatoid arthritis, Parkinson’s disease, sleep apnea, or heart disease can cause confusion, limited mobility, dexterity issues, and fatigue.
+- Medical conditions: Alzheimer's disease and dementia can affect judgment, but those conditions are not the only concerns for older drivers.
+Diabetes, rheumatoid arthritis, Parkinson's disease, sleep apnea, or heart disease can cause confusion, limited mobility, dexterity issues, and fatigue.

 Putting your senior’s driving skills to the test